David Hockney and Printmaking David Hockney and Printmaking

 /

 David Hockney’s printmaking journey shows his constant curiosity and willingness to experiment, qualities that have shaped his entire career.
-From his early studies at Bradford School of Art to his use of new technologies in the 1980s, Hockney's approach to printmaking is as bold and innovative as his famous paintings.
+From his early studies at Bradford School of Art to his use of new technologies in the 1980s, Hockney's approach to printmaking is as bold and innovative as his approach to painting.

 If you are interested in adding to your collection speak to an art consultant today - info@halcyongallery.com